freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/editor/wire-rail-authoring.md

 The **Wire Rail** component provides an early authoring workflow for routing playable wire rails with a native Unity spline.
 Each spline segment has its own rail count and cross-section offsets, and the component generates both visible wire tubes and a separate ball-channel collider.

 > [!warning]
-> Wire rail authoring does not yet generate junctions, transitions between different segment layouts, end fittings, or VPX import/export data.
+> Wire rail authoring does not yet generate branched junctions, end fittings, or VPX import/export data.

 ## Create a Wire Rail